DistroByte/docs/docs/services/paperless.md

   pgdata:
 ```

-Nginx reverse proxies `paperless.james-hackett.ie` to port `8000`, this is the config for it.
+Nginx reverse proxies `paperless.dbyte.xyz` to port `8000`, this is the config for it.

 ```nginx
 map $http_upgrade $connection_upgrade {